torstenboettjer/flake_psql/README.md

 ## Usage Instructions

 Nix flakes execute a set of applications combining independent, sandboxed processes and avoid the overhead of a container environment.
 Exexcuting applications directly means less isolation but superior stability and better performance for statefull processes like a relational database server.
 Using the programmable Nix package manager, you can still create reproducible environments.
-To use this template, you canfork the repository and simply modify `example.sql` and/or `process-compose.yaml`.
+To use this template, you fork the repository and simply modify `example.sql` and/or `process-compose.yaml`.

 ### Create Project Directory